LassoSoft/LassoGuide/lasso_guide_source/operations/containers.rst

    A pair is created in one of three ways.
 First, a zero parameter call to the pair method will generate a pair with the first and second values set to null.
 Second, a pair can be created by passing it another pair.
-This will set the first and second values to the values from the parameter pair.
+This will set the first and second values to the first and second values from the passed pair.
 Third, a pair can be created by specifying the first and second values as parameters when calling the pair method.

 Using Pair Objects